murkl/arch-os/iso/README.md

 ```
 build.sh                                   assembles and runs mkarchiso
 src/etc/systemd/system/installer.service   starts the installer on tty1
-src/usr/local/bin/installer                the one way in: the unit and the prompt both run this
+src/usr/local/bin/installer                the one way in: the unit and the prompt both run this, and it dresses the console first
 src/usr/local/bin/installer-console-theme  paints the console in the Nord palette
 ```